grafana/mimir/docs/sources/operators-guide/configure/configure-otel-collector.md

 When using the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), you can write metrics into Mimir via two options: `prometheusremotewrite` and `otlphttp`.

-We recommend using the `prometheusremotewrite` exporter when possible because the remote write ingest path is tested and proven at scale.
+Use the `prometheusremotewrite` exporter when possible because the remote write ingest path is tested and proven at scale.

 ## Remote Write